 Total leaves x 5

 In addition to disease scoring, plant growth parameters such as height, number of leaves, fresh and dry weight of shoot and root were recorded.
 Dry weights were obtained after oven drying samples at 60°C for 48 hours.
-Collected data were subjected to ANOVA using SPSS or R, and means were compared using LSD or Tukey’s test at a 5% significance level.
+Collected data were subjected to ANOVA using SPSS or R and means were compared using LSD or Tukey’s test at a 5% significance level.

 Biochemical Analysis

-To assess biochemical defense responses in potato leaves, samples were collected at 0, 24, 48, 72, and 96 hours after inoculation with P. infestans.
+To assess biochemical defense responses in potato leaves, samples were collected at 0, 24, 48, 72 and 96 hours after inoculation with P. infestans.
 The activities of phenylalanine ammonia-lyase (PAL), peroxidase (PO), polyphenol oxidase (PPO), superoxide dismutase (SOD), total phenol content (TPC), and hydrogen peroxide (H₂O₂) were analysed using standard protocols with slight modifications.

 For PAL assay, 0.1 g of fresh leaf tissue was homogenized in 2 mL of ice-cold sodium borate buffer (0.1 M, pH 7.0) with 1.4 mM β-mercaptoethanol.
 After centrifugation at 16,000 rpm for 15 minutes at 4°C, the supernatant was mixed with phenylalanine solution and incubated at 32°C for 30 minutes.
 PAL activity was measured at 290 nm and expressed as µmol trans-cinnamic acid formed per gram of fresh weight.
 For PPO, 0.1 g leaf tissue was homogenized in phosphate buffer (0.1 M, pH 6.5), centrifuged, and the supernatant was reacted with catechol.
 The increase in absorbance was recorded at 405 nm, and enzyme activity was expressed as ΔOD min⁻¹ g⁻¹ FW.
 PO activity was estimated using pyrogallol and hydrogen peroxide, with absorbance monitored at 420 nm.
 The result was expressed as change in absorbance per minute per gram of fresh weight.